isomorphicdude/tmpd/README.md

 * `eval_folder` is the name of a subfolder in `workdir` that stores all artifacts of the evaluation process, like image samples, and numpy dumps of quantitative results.

-* `mode` is either "inpainting" or "superresolution".
-When set to "inpainting", it performs an inpainting experiment.
-When set to "superresolution", it performs the super-resolution experiment.
+* `mode` is either "inpainting", "super_resolution" or "deblur".
+When set to {"inpainting", "super_resolution", "deblur"}, it performs an {inpainting, super resolution, deblur} experiment.

 The experimental setup can be configured through the config file and the experimental parameters within `run_lib.py`.